stevecrozz/lithostech.com/_posts/2009-02-04-openwrt-wifi-radio-part-3.markdown

 - mpd
 comments: []
 ---
-{% picture thumbnail-left 2009/wifi-radio-with-lcd.jpg alt="WiFi radio with LCD" %}
+{% responsive_image path: static/img/full/2009/wifi-radio-with-lcd.jpg

-Finding a good, cheap sound card should have been as easy as ordering the one mentioned on the mighty ohm for $10, but I thought I'd save eight bucks and order the cheapest possible one on ebay.
+alt: "WiFi radio with LCD" class: "img-float-left" %} Finding a good, cheap sound card should have been as easy as ordering the one mentioned on the mighty ohm for $10, but I thought I'd save eight bucks and order the cheapest possible one on ebay.
 When it arrived, the right channel was totally non-functional and to say the sound quality was poor would be an understatement.
 It was impressive though, that anyone could manufacture and deliver to my door a brand new USB sound card even counting the defects for only two dollars.
 But that's all beside the point.

 <!--more-->